singnet/snet-sdk-js-node/README.md

 ## Getting Started

-These instructions are for the development and use of the SingularityNET SDK for JavaScript on Node.js platform.
+These instructions are for the development and use of the SingularityNET SDK for JavaScript on Node.js platform.It is built on top of the snet-sdk-core, extending its functionality to support server specific environments.

+- `core` – The main SDK functionality.
+- **`nodeJS` – Node.js-specific implementations.**
+- `web` – Web (browser) integrations.

 ### Node.js and npm Requirements